sst/guide/_chapters/setup-the-serverless-framework.md

 The Serverless Framework enables developers to deploy backend applications as independent functions that will be deployed to AWS Lambda.
 It also configures AWS Lambda to run your code in response to HTTP requests using Amazon API Gateway.

-In this chapter, we are going to setup the Serverless Framework on our local development environment.
+In this chapter, we are going to set up the Serverless Framework on our local development environment.

 ### Install Serverless